IceWhaleTech/ZimaDocs/source/zimacube/Connecting-ZimaCube-via-Thunderbolt.md

 ## FAQ
 1. What is ZimaCube?
 How is it different from external USB storage devices?
-   1. ZimaCube is a personal cloud device that surpasses DAS connectivity under similar speed conditions.
+   a.
+ZimaCube is a personal cloud device that surpasses DAS connectivity under similar speed conditions.
 It has both NAS and DAS capabilities, allowing fast connections to personal computers via Thunderbolt 4 cables while maintaining an independent internet connection for ZimaCube.
-   2. Unlike USB storage devices, ZimaCube has its own motherboard and CPU; it is not just a storage device.
+   b.
+Unlike USB storage devices, ZimaCube has its own motherboard and CPU; it is not just a storage device.
 Therefore, when connected to a personal computer via Thunderbolt cable, it establishes a Thunderbolt network connection and is displayed as a Thunderbolt bridge device rather than a USB storage device.
 Connecting ZimaCube to a personal computer does not affect ZimaCube's operation or its internet connection; it operates simultaneously as both NAS and DAS.
-   3. Connecting ZimaCube to a personal computer via Thunderbolt bridge does not result in slower speeds compared to external USB storage devices.
+   c.
+Connecting ZimaCube to a personal computer via Thunderbolt bridge does not result in slower speeds compared to external USB storage devices.
 The connection speed mainly depends on the cable and hard disk.
 However, if ZimaCube is simultaneously connected to LAN and Thunderbolt cables, the personal computer can connect to ZimaCube via either method.
 With ZimaClient installed, it will automatically switch to the faster connection.
 If you connect manually, ZimaCube will appear as two IPs (devices) on the network.

 2. Is Thunderbolt 4 the fastest connection on ZimaCube Pro?
    - Yes.